Riyoko Ikeda: Career

 Ikeda began publishing manga in the magazine Kashihonya while studying philosophy.
 She debuted in 1967 with Bara Yashiki no Shōjo.

 Ikeda has written and illustrated many shōjo manga, many of which are based on historical events, such as the French Revolution or the Russian Revolution.
 Her use of foreign settings and androgynous themes made The Rose of Versailles and Orpheus no Mado enormous successes.

 Her most famous manga is The Rose of Versailles, also known as Lady Oscar in Europe.
-This manga, loosely based on the French Revolution, has been made into several Takarazuka musicals, an anime series, and a live-action film.After Rose of Versailles concluded, Ikeda wrote articles for Asahi Shimbun.
+This manga, loosely based on the French Revolution, has been made into several Takarazuka musicals, an anime series, and a live-action film.
+After Rose of Versailles concluded, Ikeda wrote articles for Asahi Shimbun.
 In 1985 Ikeda began studying at Tokyo College of Music at which she graduated from in 1999 and began performing as an opera singer.
 Her voice is in the soprano range.
 She made a comeback to the comic industry as a script writer in 1999.
 Her recent manga includes Der Ring des Nibelungen.
 It is a manga version of the opera written by Richard Wagner.
-Her series The Rose of Versailles received a movie adaptation by studio MAPPA which released in Japan in late January of 2025.
+Her series The Rose of Versailles received a movie adaptation by studio MAPPA which released in Japan in late January 2025.

 In 2008, she was awarded France's National Order of the Legion of Honour for her contributions to Japan's cultural awareness of France and received the medal of Chevalier from the French ambassador to Japan.
 She was awarded the Japan Cartoonists Association Award of Excellence work Orpheus no Mado in 1980.

 She was also a guest at the 2011 Angoulême International Comics Festival.
 In 2010 she attended Romics in Rome and performed with Yoshitaka Murata and Giacomo Rocchetti.
-Ikeda also worked on a three part opera by the title of Nemuro Otoko which was composed in 2021 and performed in Finland.
+Ikeda also worked as the lyricist on a three part opera by the title of Nemuru Otoko which was composed in 2021 and performed in Finland.